 Well, look, if it’s okay for the pastor to do it, right?
 It should be okay for the AWANA leader to do it.
 How sad.
 The trickledown effect is very real.
 You know, you’re going to have the freedom to do that in the pulpit, believe me, you’re never going to be able to stem the tide in the pew.
 You legitimize people flooding their minds with the kinds of things that produce that kind of speech.

-PHIL: Another common complaint you hear from people who say, "Yeah, we think this is legitimate, we want the church to move more and more in this direction, they'll cite 1 Corinthians 9:22 where Paul says, “I become all things to all people that I might by all means win some.”
+PHIL: Hmm.
+Another common complaint you often hear from people who say, you know, “We think this is legitimate, we want the church to move more and more in this direction.
+They’ll cite 1 Corinthians 9:22 where Paul says, “I become all things to all people that I might by all means win some.”

 PHIL: It’s timeless.

-PHIL: You marry a spirit of the age and you’re destined to become a widower.
+PHIL: You marry the spirit of the age and you’re destined to become a widower.

-JOHN: Good for you guys.
-You know, when I go to heaven, you can just keep playing my tapes.
+JOHN: Well, you guys can – when I go to heaven, you can just keep playing my tapes.

-So, John, is this...let’s talk about holiness in the church, do you see this as a result of the lack of holiness in the church or is this a trend that is causing a lack of holiness in the church?
+PHIL: And we intend to do that if we outlast you.
+So, John, is this – let’s talk about holiness in the church.
+Do you see this as a result of the lack of holiness in the church or is this a trend that is causing a lack of holiness in the church?
 Or is it just an endless cycle where it’s feeding upon itself and this is –

 PHIL: So how do we get out of it?

 JOHN: Always.
 Like people, like priests.
 People never rise higher than their leader.

 PHIL: Now with regard to the shepherd’s duty to feed the flock, I know you’ve preached on this at least twice recently.
 Once was at the Moody Pastors’ Conference this past summer, and then more recently from a student’s perspective.
 You gave a similar message on this subject to students, college students at the Resolve Conference, talking about what sort of spiritual leaders they should look for.
 Talk about that for a moment.

-Really, really.
+JOHN: Really.
 You can go to the YMCA and find somebody to play basketball with you.
-You know, kids they just don’t make the most informed spiritual decisions.
-So my objective, talking to 4,000 college kids at Resolve was to say, “Look, not only are pastors responsible for what they are, and what they do, but you are responsible to God for the choice you make as to what church you’re a part of.
+You know, kids just – they just don’t make the most informed spiritual decisions.
+So my objective, talking to 4,000 college kids at Resolve was to say, “Look, not only are pastors responsible for what they are and what they do, but you are responsible to God for the choice you make as to what church you’re a part of.
 And you need to find a sanctifying pastor.”
-And then I describe to them what a sanctifying pastor is like and how critical it is that he be that way and how secure and safe and protected and blessed you are when you find someone like that.
+And then I describe to them what a sanctifying pastor is like and – and how critical it is that he be that way and how secure and safe and protected and blessed you are when you find someone like that.

-JOHN: I think if it exists in your church, you need to go to your pastor, or write him, and just say, “I appreciate you” if you do...but I don’t think this is necessary, it's offensive.
+JOHN: I think if it exists in your church, you need to go to your pastor or write him, and just say, “I appreciate you” if you do, “but I – I don’t – I don’t think this is necessary.
+It’s offensive.
 I don’t think it honors the Lord.
 It’s not helpful to me.
 And that’s the first place you go.
 You know, the only way to ever resolve an issue is to confront the issue.
 A sanctifying pastor knows the power of confrontation.
 I think you do that.
 I don’t think you try to tear up the church and create a gossip campaign and all that.
-But I do think you go directly to the person in charge, the pastor or youth leader, whoever is taking these kinds of liberties and just let them know that this is not helpful and you’re deeply concerned about it.
+But I do think you go directly to the – to the person in – in charge, the pastor or youth leader, whoever is taking these kinds of liberties and – and just let them know that this is not helpful and you’re – you’re deeply concerned about it.
 That’s the first thing to do.

-JOHN: Well it’s my joy, Phil, and thank you for your great partnership and friendship, it’s a real blessing to me.
-What a wonderful life of ministry the Lord’s given is together, right?
+JOHN: Well, it’s – it’s my joy, Phil, and thank you for your – your great partnership and friendship, it’s a real blessing to me.
+What a – what a wonderful life of ministry the Lord’s given is together, right?